jessesbyers/MyDIY/spec.md

             # Example: /goals/8/images/new

 X    Include form display of validation errors (form URL e.g. /recipes/new)
-        # Validation errors displayed on all new and edit forms except login form, which includes a flash message if user does not exist.
+        # Validation errors displayed on all new and edit forms except login form, which instead includes a flash message if user does not exist or can not authenticate.

 Confirm:

- The application is pretty DRY
+ X      The application is pretty DRY
- Limited logic in controllers
+ X      Limited logic in controllers
- Views use helper methods if appropriate
+ X      Views use helper methods if appropriate
+                # See goals show page
- Views use partials if appropriate
+ X      Views use partials if appropriate
+                # See new and edit forms